sitamet/gptpo/README.md

 ==> Algú ha intentat recuperar la contrasenya de l'usuari amb l'adreça de correu electrònic: %s ████████████████████ 100% 1/1 done.
 ```

+## Acknowledgments
+This project has been greatly inspired by the pioneering work done by ryanhex53 with https://github.com/ryanhex53/gpt-po
+The foundational ideas and codebase provided by ryanhex53 gpt-po have been instrumental in shaping the direction and development of this project.